amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 }
 ```

-This just adds the new element into the `todos` array and resolve the promise.
+This adds the new element into the `todos` array and resolve the promise.
 That's all.
 Go ahead a test it out creating a new todo element.

 ## UPDATE: on double click

 Let's add an event listener to double click on each todo.
 That way, we can change the content.
-Editing is a little tricky since we need to display an input form.
+Editing is a tricky since we need to display an input form.
 Then when the user clicks enter it should update the value.
-Finally, it should hide the input and just display the label with the updated value.
+Finally, it should hide the input and display the label with the updated value.
 Let's do that by keeping a temp variable called `editing` which could be true or false.

 ```html src/app/todo/todo.component.html
 <li *ngFor="let todo of todos" [ngClass]="{completed: todo.isDone, editing: todo.editing}" >